 Trim any really long and uneven yarn ends, while keeping the yarn in the center front the longest to mimic the gnome beard.

-I bet you won’t be able to stop at just one!
-For now, I have them hanging on a garland but I’m excited to see them hanging in my Christmas tree too!
+For now, I have my friendly gnomes hanging on a piece of driftwood as wall decor, but I’m excited to see them hanging in my Christmas tree too!

 Looking for More DIY Christmas Ornaments?